Congo votes for president as conflict and smudged ballots lead to fears election won't be credible

 “The voters displayed on lists at the polling station are fewer than those who are lining up.
 I can’t find my name on the list and this could cause scuffles here because I also want to vote,” said Jules Kambale at a polling station in Goma.

-As the delay for voting stretched on, people grew agitated and began arguing, particularly in the capital.
+Waiting for polls to open during the more than two-hour delay, people grew agitated and began arguing, particularly in the capital.

 Both outside observers and locals have warned of challenges that could affect the credibility of the vote in one of Africa's largest nations and one whose mineral resources are increasingly crucial to the global economy.